 use cases in which precise lighting is not critical, such as objects that have

-ArLightEstimate_getColorCorrection()detects the white balance for each individual frame.
-You can then color correct a virtual object so that it integrates more smoothly into the overall coloring of a scene.
+ArLightEstimate_getColorCorrection()).
+Detects the white balance for each individual frame.
+You can then color correct a virtual object so that it integrates more smoothly into the overall coloring of the scene.

 - Use the developer guide to implement lighting on your models.